-Out-of-season items should be stored in a secondary closet or in airtight containers elsewhere in the home.
+Out-of-season items should be stored in a secondary closet or in airtight containers or in clothes storage bags elsewhere in the home.
 Rotating your wardrobe based on the seasons ensures you can easily see what items are available to wear, and it protects your other garments from damage.

 14. File T-Shirts Vertically

 There is a reason many home organization professionals use this method to fold t-shirts.
 Storing t-shirts vertically allows you to better see all your shirts at one time, and it takes up less space.

 1. What is the easiest way to organize a bedroom?

 The first step to organize a cluttered bedroom is to break the project down into smaller tasks.
 Then begin sorting through items, one group at a time.
 Create piles of items to keep, donate, and recycle.
 Once you do that, you can start designating spaces for your belongings and placing items into bins and boxes.

 2. How do you organize a small bedroom?